 In 2004, Randy Sherer, a 55-year-old white man, was killed in Jerry’s Flower Shop in North Minneapolis.
 Charged for that murder was Marvin Haynes, a young Black 16-year-old.
-Despite Haynes’ incessant claims that he was innocent and no physical evidence linking Haynes to the murder, he was convicted and sentenced to life in prison.
-Haynes has been incarcerated in Minnesota Correctional Facility-Stillwater since 2006.
+Despite Haynes’ insistent claims that he was innocent and no physical evidence linking Haynes to the murder, he was convicted and sentenced to life in prison.
+In 2023, Unicorn Riot published a four-part investigative series, a 33-minute film, and continued reporting on The Case of Marvin Haynes.

-In Unicorn Riot’s investigative series, we’ll walk you through the case of Marvin Haynes — from the murder of Randy Sherer at Jerry’s Flower Shop in Minneapolis’ Northside, to the ensuing investigation and trial.
+In the investigative series by contributor Ryan Fatica, we walk you through the case of Marvin Haynes — from the murder of Randy Sherer at Jerry’s Flower Shop in Minneapolis’ Northside, to the ensuing investigation and trial.
 Along the way, we’ll talk to witnesses, family members, community activists, ex-cops, and politicians about the case and the broader context in which it unfolded — the tough-on-crime era that packed the nation’s prisons with disproportionate numbers of Black and Brown people, and the ruthless reign of Amy Klobuchar as Hennepin County Attorney.

-[Part One – Part Two – Part Three – More Soon]
+[Part One – Part Two – Part Three – Part Four – The Film – Haynes’ Exoneration – Further Reporting]

 The Case of Marvin Haynes follows a tortuous path created decades ago in Minneapolis by county attorneys, overly ambitious, racist cops, faulty eyewitness identification procedures, pressure from those in power to find a shooter quickly, and a series of coerced teenage witnesses.
 That path ends at Minnesota Correctional Facility-Stillwater, where Marvin Haynes and so many men like him sit behind bars.